learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 }
 ```

 Now, in `flow-control.js` let's write a function `basicTeenager` that accepts an age as a parameter.
 The function should contain an if-statement that checks to see if the age is a teenager.
-If the age is a teenager, it should return `"You're a teenager!"`
+If the age is a teenager, it should return `"You are a teenager!"`

 ## If/Else Statements